bobjacobsen/csc-exercises/CSC/GitBisect/index.md

 For reasons that don't concern us here, each int is held in a separately allocated location:
 It's an array of int* pointer to ints, not an array of ints.

 There have been a number of changes to this.
-Use gitk or gitg to look at the series of commits.
+Use `gitk --all` to look at the series of commits.

 It's worked all along with small buffers.
 To run it and see some output: